-- (1) If an owner or the spouse of an owner cosigns an equity loan agreement or consents to a security interest, the equity loan must not give the lender personal liability against an owner or an owner's spouse. - (2) A lender is prohibited from pursuing a deficiency except when the owner or owner's spouse has committed actual fraud in obtaining an equity loan. - (3) To determine whether a lender may pursue personal liability, the borrower or owner must have committed "actual fraud."
+(1) If an owner or the spouse of an owner cosigns an equity loan agreement or consents to a security interest, the equity loan must not give the lender personal liability against an owner or an owner's spouse.

+(2) A lender is prohibited from pursuing a deficiency except when the owner or owner's spouse has committed actual fraud in obtaining an equity loan.

+(3) To determine whether a lender may pursue personal liability, the borrower or owner must have committed "actual fraud."
 To obtain personal liability under this section, the deceptive conduct must constitute the legal standard of "actual fraud."
 Texas case law distinguishes "actual fraud" from "constructive fraud."
 "Actual fraud" encompasses dishonesty of purpose or intentional breaches of duty that are designed to injure another or to gain an undue and unconscientious advantage.

-Source: The provisions of this §153.4 adopted to be effective January 7, 2004, 29 TexReg 85; reviewed and readopted to be effective June 20, 2008, 33 TexReg 5352; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448.
+Source: The provisions of this §153.4 adopted to be effective January 7, 2004, 29 TexReg 85; reviewed and readopted to be effective June 20, 2008, 33 TexReg 5352; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448; reviewed and readopted to be effective November 26, 2020, 45 TexReg 8307.

 §153.5.
-Three percent fee limitation: Section 50(a)(6)(E).
+Two percent fee limitation: Section 50(a)(6)(E).

-An equity loan must not require the owner or the owner's spouse to pay, in addition to any interest, fees to any person that are necessary to originate, evaluate, maintain, record, insure, or service the extension of credit that exceed, in the aggregate, three percent of the original principal amount of the extension of credit.
+An equity loan must not require the owner or the owner's spouse to pay, in addition to any interest or any bona fide discount points used to buy down the interest rate, any fees to any person that are necessary to originate, evaluate, maintain, record, insure, or service the extension of credit that exceed, in the aggregate, two percent of the original principal amount of the extension of credit, excluding fees for an appraisal performed by a third party appraiser, a property survey performed by a state registered or licensed surveyor, a state base premium for a mortgagee policy of title insurance with endorsements established in accordance with state law, or a title examination report if its cost is less than the state base premium for a mortgagee policy of title insurance without endorsements established in accordance with state law.